 - Can you park cheaper further away?
 If you're looking for a spot in a city, where rents are the highest, it might be worth casting your net out a little wider.
 Sometimes you'll find decent price drops by parking just a little bit further from the office.

 - Time it to perfection.
 Try finding a cheap parking deal that suits your usage.
 Some people rent out their spaces only at the weekends or in the evenings.
 So, if you only need the space during that time, it's likely you'll bag a better bargain.

 - How will you pay?
 Payment systems vary.
-Park At My House and Park Let process payments themselves, yet all the other services leave it to you to work out payment with the person letting the space.
+Just Park and Park Let process payments themselves, yet all the other services leave it to you to work out payment with the person letting the space.

 - Ensure you've a contract.
 All sites except Gumtree provide contracts, though in that case Park On My Drive and Your Parking Space both have useful printable contracts.

 To give you an idea of how much you could save on parking, the table below compares the cost of using an NCP car park with using a parking space found via the internet.

 |NCP car park season tickets vs cheap parking sites|

 |Location||NCP monthly (3)||Park Let||Your Parking Space||Just Park||Gumtree||Biggest saving|

 |1.
 Within 1 mile of King's Cross St. Pancras station.
 2. Within 1 mile of Piccadilly.
 3. Based on nearest NCP monthly season ticket quote.
 Prices subject to availability.|

 As the table shows, by swapping NCP's pricey season tickets for a private parking space it's possible to cut parking costs by more than half, with just a cursory search of car parking sites.